How U.S. Eugenics Policies and Racial Laws Inspired Adolf Hitler

 - These two videos from PBS The American Experience, American Eugenics and the Nazi Regime, detail how American eugenics efforts inspired Adolf Hitler, and the ultimate result.

-- This article from NPR, When Nazis Took Manhattan, explains the events of that evening, and there’s a 7-minute podcast at the top of the article that is quite chilling.
+- This article from NPR, When Nazis Took Manhattan, explains the events of that evening, and there’s a 7-minute podcast at the top of the article that is both informative and chilling.

 - This video from YouTube, A Night at the Garden, will let you see and hear parts of that rally.